xcp-ng/xcp-ng-org/docs/vms/vms.md

 :::

 ##### Automated installation via Windows Update: device drivers alone
-In Xen Orchestra, you can switch the "Windows Update tools" advanced parameter on from the "Advanced" tab of the VM view.
+In Xen Orchestra, you can switch the "Manage Citrix PV drivers via Windows Update" advanced parameter on from the "Advanced" tab of the VM view.
 This will install the device drivers automatically at next reboot :warning: **but not the management agent** which still needs to be installed from XenServer tools' installer.

 ...
-So the "Windows Update tools" option is not a complete solution if you need the guest metrics from the management agent.
+So the "Manage Citrix PV drivers via Windows Update" option is not a complete solution if you need the guest metrics from the management agent.
 However it may be a convenient way to get future driver updates if you wish so.

 ##### Switching from XCP-ng tools to Citrix tools
 If your VM already has XCP-ng tools and you wish to switch to Citrix tools, then you need to perform a clean-up as decribed in [Fully removing Xen PV drivers with XenClean](#fully-removing-xen-pv-drivers-with-xenclean).